Skip to main content

 Breaking Record Highs: The April 2026 Fuel Price Shock in South Africa

-The Numbers: What You’ll Pay Today
+The Numbers: What You Will Pay at the Pump

 Diesel 50ppm (0.005% Sulphur): Increases by R7.51 per litre.